 The one-on-one, peer-facilitated coaching approach is intended to share best practices, introduce tools and techniques, and raise awareness of campus resources to support academic success.

 Instructor-led Academic Coaching is fee-based and intended for first and second-year students who would benefit from individual instruction in transitioning to college learning.
 Facilitated by ASC instructional staff, students meet each week with their assigned Academic Instructor/Coach to apply academic strategies toward the achievement of academic goals in an independent study-like format.
-Topics addressed throughout the semester include organization, time management, learning strategies, the study process, goal setting, motivation, and self-advocacy.
+Topics addressed throughout the semester include organization, time management, learning strategies, the study process, goal setting, and self-advocacy.
 Students are introduced and encouraged to utilize campus resources to support their academic progress.
 Students beyond second-year status are encouraged to use Peer Academic Coaching or to enroll in one of the ASC Success Courses to support their continued development as successful students and learners.

 Any RIT student who would like to discuss or learn about effective strategies in academic organization, time management, or the process of studying can benefit from Peer Academic Coaching.
 Peer Academic Coaching is free and available to RIT students of all programs and year levels.
 Instructor-led is a fee-based program for 1st and 2nd year students who would bebefit from individual instruction in trransitioning to college learning.